Direct and indirect spin current generation and spin-orbit torques in ferromagnet/nonmagnet/ferromagnet trilayers: Background

 \emph{Ferromagnetic Trilayers}---Over time, investigations of spin-orbit torque turned to materials with lower symmetry than conventional heavy metal/ferromagnet bilayers, including two-dimensional materials like transition metal dichalcogenides \cite{MacNeill2016}, magnetic heterostructures with additional structural asymmetry ~\cite{Yu2014,MacNeill2016,Liu2021}, and ferromagnetic trilayers~\cite{Taniguchi2015,Humphries2017,Baek2018}.
 In trilayers, which consist of two ferromagnetic layers sandwiching a nonmagnetic spacer, the magnetizations of the two ferromagnetic layer need not be collinear; thus, these systems have lower symmetry than bilayers owing to the symmetries broken by the additional magnetization.
 This lower symmetry leads to less constrained, qualitatively different torques.
 In particular, the torque on one ferromagnetic layer with magnetization direction $\mhat$ need not vanish when $\mhat = \FP$.
 In general, the net torque on a given ferromagnetic layer in trilayers need not vanish for \emph{any} magnetization direction, meaning that no fixed point exists.

 Humphries \emph{et al.} \cite{Humphries2017} reported sizable but unconventional torques acting on the permalloy (Py) layer in a Py/Cu/PML trilayer, where PML is a perpendicularly magnetized multilayer.
 These torques were unconventional because they vanish for $\mhat_\text{Py} \parallel \mhat_\mathrm{PML}\times\FP$ instead of $\mhat_\text{Py} \parallel \FP$.
 Thus, the fixed point of the Py layer in the trilayer was ``rotated' compared with a bilayer and depended on the magnetization direction of the PML layer.
 Further, Baek \emph{et al.} \cite{Baek2018} demonstrated field-free switching of a perpendicularly magnetized top CoFeB layer by similarly-defined unconventional torques in a trilayer system.
-In both experiments, the dampinglike torque can be explained by the emission of a spin current by the PML layer that flows out-of-plane with a ``rotated' spin polarization given by $\mhat_\mathrm{PML}\times\FP$ \cite{PhysRevLett.121.136805}.
+In both experiments, the dampinglike torque can be explained by the emission of a spin current by the PML layer that flows out-of-plane with a ``spin-rotated'' polarization given by $\mhat_\mathrm{PML}\times\FP$ \cite{PhysRevLett.121.136805}.
 Such unconventional spin current generation is allowed in ferromagnets but not in nonmagnets due to the lower symmetry of ferromagnets.

+Of particular note for us here is that the spin-rotated fieldlike torque [i.e., the torque $\propto\mhat_\text{Py} \times (\mhat_\mathrm{PML}\times\FP)$] was even larger than the spin-rotated dampinglike torque in the system studied in Ref. \cite{Humphries2017}.
+Similarly, a large spin-rotated fieldlike torque, much larger than the spin-rotated dampinglike torque, was found in first-principles calculations \cite{Freimuth2018} for Co/Cu/Co trilayers using the Kubo linear response technique with eigenvalue broadening incorporated in the Green's function.
+Within the spin-diffusion theory, the existence of a large spin-rotated fieldlike torque requires an unusually large imaginary part of the spin-mixing conductance \cite{Brataas2000,Brataas2006}.

-However, the fieldlike torque with rotated spin polarization was even larger than the dampinglike torque in the system studied in Ref. \cite{Humphries2017}, which has no explanation within the existing theory.
-Understanding the origin of this fieldlike torque is a key motivation for the present work.
+Thus, there is both experimental \cite{Humphries2017} and theoretical \cite{Freimuth2018} evidence of a strong spin-rotated fieldlike torque which has no satisfactory explanation within the conventional theory.
+Understanding the origin of this torque is a key motivation for the present work.